mokshasoft/mokshasoft.github.io/README.md

 The preprocessing reads the data from Eurostat and transforms it into an elm-file that is compiled into the frontend app.

+Using pure functional languages such as Haskell and elm lets me focus on the logic and features, instead of searching for bugs.
+This saves a lot of motivation, brain power and time.

 ## The Power of Open-Source
 This website took around 40 hours to create, which would not have been possible without the power of open-source.
 First of all, both programming languages used in this project is fully open-source.
 The Haskell preprocessing stage depends directly on five open-source libraries and indirectly on 30 more libraries.
 The elm frontend app depends directly on nine libraries and indirectly on 17 more libraries, including Bootstrap.
 Using open-source let's me utilize, leverage and reuse probably hundreds of thousands of hours of work.